The "Mar I.A." series

 2024

-In 1998, René Serrano captured a portrait of his friend Marie as part of his analog photography laboratory course.
-This portrait now serves as the foundation for a new composition, interwoven with a selection of figures, hairstyles, clothing, and other elements drawn from various art historical movements.
+That year, I produced a portrait of my school friend Marie as part of an analog photography laboratory course.
+This image now serves as the point of departure for a new body of work, reconfigured into painterly compositions and interwoven with figures, hairstyles, clothing, and other motifs drawn from diverse art-historical movements.

 Ars Longa, Vita Brevis.